 Yes, you can teach yourself how to ride a motorcycle.
 But many people go about it all wrong.
 They buy the fastest motorcycle they can afford and then take to the streets without safety gear.
 That’s just not smart.

 The very best way to teach yourself how to ride a motorcycle is with a small dirt bike, on your or a friend’s property.
-Small dirt bikes like the Honda CRF100 are fast enough to get in trouble with but not fast enough to punish beginner mistakes harshly.
+Small dirt bikes like the Honda CRF100 are fast enough to get in trouble with but not fast enough to punish beginner mistakes harshly, allowing you to learn valuable skills, like how to crash safely.
 Small bikes have the exact same controls as larger bikes.
 The skills you learn on a small dirt bike transfer directly to riding a larger, sexier street bike.